Angel (Thomas Halloway): Fictional character biography

 A costumed detective with no superpowers, the Angel is among the few such heroes to wear no mask, and in his Golden Age appearances makes no effort to conceal his identity as independently wealthy Thomas Halloway, a former surgeon.
 Thomas' mother died in childbirth - consequently he was brought up in the prison where his father was a warden.
-There he was instructed by a number of experts, as well as a number of the inmates, which gave him a unique insight into the underworld.
-He earned his moniker when he saved one of these inmates from the chair.
+He became well-known among the inmates and even befriended some, which gave him a unique insight into the criminal underworld.
+He earned his moniker when he saved one of his friends from being wrongly put to death.
 Though he wore a costume like a superhero, he wore no mask to conceal his identity.
 He later acquires the Cape of Mercury, which allows him to fly, but he has used this ability only occasionally, as on his campaign against the foreign spy Cat's Paw.

 The Angel was already active by the time of the first Human Torch and Sub-Mariner adventures, and active as far back as 1936.
 He fights alongside Namor against World War II "Nazombies", and was later retconned as a member of both the All-Winners Squad and the V-Battalion after the war.
 The Angel was also possibly a Secret Service agent for a brief period of time.

 According to Jess Nevins' Encyclopedia of Golden Age Superheroes, the Angel "fights everything from gangsters to Brains in a Jar to crazed pygmies, including Armless Tiger Man, Count Lust, the Epicure of Crime, the Gargoyle, the Wolfman, and Dr. Hyde, who steals the eyes from victims and ransoms them back for $100,000."

-Halloway remained active as an older character in 1990s comics, and was revealed as the primary force behind the murderous vigilante group Scourges of the Underworld, which assassinated a large number of lesser supervillains and archcriminals.
-Confronted by U.S. Agent, Angel was wounded during the battle and arrested, but subsequently released due to a lack of evidence.
+Halloway remained active as an older character in 1990s comics and was revealed as the primary force behind the murderous vigilante group Scourges of the Underworld, which assassinated a large number of lesser supervillains and archcriminals.
+Confronted by U.S. Agent, the former Angel explained that he was guilt-ridden by the lives he had failed to save, which curdled into a vendetta against all costumed villains.
+The Agent took him into custody, but Halloway was acquitted at trial.

 Halloway's grandson, Jason Halloway, is given his grandfather's mask and weapons at the end of The Marvels Project #8 (July 2010).